Nabag77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3rd script Display the content of /etc/passwd and /etc/hosts
 4th script Display the last 10 lines of /etc/passwd
 5th script Display the first 10 lines of /etc/passwd
+6th script displays the third line of the file iacta.